-One of the final steps in the biotech process is often a "bulk flask filling", which again sets high requirements in repeatability, accuracy and sterility.
-Robots can also execute this process, tapping into the benefits listed below.
-Furthermore, the robot can be equipped with a camera and document significant production steps where needed.
+One of the final steps in the biotech process is often "bulk flask filling", which again has high requirements for repeatability, accuracy and sterility.
+Robots can execute this process, fulfilling these specifications and tapping into the benefits below:

-- Does not need gowning and all of the related processes around washing and transport.
+- Removes need for gowning and all of the related processes around washing and transport.

-- Does not have to read standard operating procedures (SOPs) or receive regular training.
+- No need to read standard operating procedures (SOPs) or receive regular training.

-- Can operate under poor working conditions and in the strangest positions, without compromising any health, safety or environment regulations.
+- Can operate under poor working conditions and in strange positions, without compromising any health, safety or environmental regulations.

 - Can switch between several programs, offering a high degree of flexibility.

-But perhaps one of the greatest advantages of utilizing robotics in this area is that is releases chemists from monotonous work, allowing them to concentrate on more worthwhile tasks in the cell culture process.
+Furthermore, a robot can be equipped with a camera and document significant production steps where needed.
+But perhaps one of the greatest advantages of utilizing robotics in this area is that it releases chemists from monotonous work, allowing them to concentrate on more worthwhile tasks in the cell culture process.